gboehl/dynare/doc/manual/source/the-model-file.rst

 functions.
 In this respect, Dynare is not case-sensitive.
 For example, do not use ``Ln`` or ``Sigma_e`` to name your variable.
 Not conforming to this rule might yield hard-to-debug error messages or crashes.
-Second, to minimize interference with MATLAB or Octave functions that may be called by Dynare or user-defined steady state files, it is recommended to avoid using the name of MATLAB functions.
-In particular when working with steady state files, do not use correctly-spelled greek names like `alpha`, because there are MATLAB functions of the same name.
+Second, when employing user-defined steady state files it is recommended to avoid using the name of MATLAB functions as this may cause conflicts.
+In particular, when working with user-defined steady state files, do not use correctly-spelled greek names like `alpha`, because there are MATLAB functions of the same name.
 Rather go for ``alppha`` or ``alph``.
 Lastly, please do not name a variable or parameter